• Skip to primary navigation

 The article is a continuation of the earlier post where we tried to find a solution for creating unique infrared IDs for trains in a model locomotive system.
-Here we try to understand the application in detail and learn how it may be possible to successfully implement the idea using tuned IR detector circuits.
+Here I have explained the application in detail and learn how it may be possible to successfully implement the idea using tuned IR detector circuits.
 The idea was requested by Mr. Henrik

 Technical Specifications